gruporodes/documentation/content/applications/hr/appraisals/new_appraisals.rst

    button.

    Then, click the :guilabel:`Confirm` button that appears, and make any modifications needed.
-Once all modifications are complete, click the the :guilabel:`Mark as Done` button again.
+Once all modifications are complete, click the :guilabel:`Mark as Done` button again.

 .. seealso::
    - :doc:`../appraisals/goals`
+   - :doc:`../appraisals/appraisal_analysis`
-   - :doc:`../appraisals/reporting`
+   - :doc:`../appraisals/skills_evolution`